Neither here nor there

 The 'as they say' in that quotation suggests an earlier origin.

-Shakespeare also used 'neither here nor there' in Othello, 1616.
+Shakespeare did use the phrase 'neither here nor there', but later, in Othello, 1616.

 See other phrases and sayings from Shakespeare.